Sunday, January 27, 2013

 • After 8-10 hours of fermentation u will see the volume of the batter is little raised, stir the batter gently, if its properly fermented the batter will be so light, airy and fluffy.

-• Now the batter is ready to make soft idlis, do not stir the fermented batter for long time, just gentle stir and also the batter should be little thick than the flowing consistency and also not too thick. if u feel its too thick just add little water and mix it.
+• Now the batter is ready to make soft idlis, do not stir the fermented batter for long time, just gentle stir and also the batter should be little thick than the flowing consistency and also not too thick. if it is too thick just add little water and mix it.

 • Then add enough water(2 cups in 160 ml cups) in large sauce pan or idli vessel and turn on the stove in medium heat,